Video Anomaly Detection with Semantics-Aware Information Bottleneck: Introduction

 \section{Introduction}

-Video Anomaly Detection (VAD) aims to automatically identify events that deviate from normal behavior patterns~\cite{wu2024deep, liu2018future}.
-Due to the lack of adequate and representative abnormal samples, current mainstream methods learn normal patterns from a large number of normal videos (Figure \ref{fig:top} (c)) and detect anomalies through reconstruction~\cite{gong2019memorizing, ristea2024self, hasan2016learning,yang2022dynamic} or prediction~\cite{cao2024scene, liu2018future, liu2021hf2vad, Mengyang2022, shi2023video, zhou2025video} errors during inference.
+Video Anomaly Detection (VAD) aims to identify events that deviate from normal behavior patterns and is widely applied in public security surveillance, transportation, and industrial monitoring.
+Due to the scarcity of abnormal samples, existing methods typically learn normal patterns from large volumes of normal videos.
+During inference, if an abnormal event occurs, it will exhibit a large reconstruction~\cite{gong2019memorizing, ristea2024self} or prediction~\cite{liu2018future, zhou2025video} error, thereby enabling anomaly detection.
+However, current approaches still face two key limitations in complex real-world scenarios: the inseparability of anomalies caused by over-generalization and the lack of semantic-level temporal modeling capability.